GSA-TTS/identity-handbook/_articles/github.md

   Gem that provides functionality for our Ruby applications on our EC2 infrastructure to download secrets and read configs.

 - [**18F/omniauth_login_dot_gov**](https://github.com/18F/omniauth_login_dot_gov)
-  Provides an Omniauth strategy for login.gov that helps other projects integrate with login.gov more easily.
+  Provides an Omniauth strategy for Login.gov that helps other projects integrate with Login.gov more easily.
 Some use cases include the [identity-dashboard](https://github.com/18f/identity-dashboard) as well as Touchpoints, USMC and search.gov

 - [**18f/identity-validations**](https://github.com/18f/identity-validations)
   Gem that provides shared validations for the ServiceProvider model across the IDP and dashboard